themarcelor/blog/about.md

 This page tells you a little bit about me.

-I'm a DevOps/Reliability Engineer with an Msc. in Enterprise App.
+I'm a Reliability Engineer with an Msc. in Enterprise App.
 Development from LYIT.

 Also a Brazilian comic book geek living in Ireland.